cockroachdb/docs/src/current/molt/molt-fetch.md

 Each rule is applied in the order it is defined.
 If two rules overlap, the later rule will override the earlier rule.

-To verify that the logging shoes that the computed columns are being created:
+To verify that the logging shows that the computed columns are being created:

 When running `molt fetch`, set `--logging 'debug'` and look for `ALTER TABLE ...
 ADD COLUMN` statements with the `STORED` or `VIRTUAL` keywords in the log output: